funnel20/svn-synology/elleflorio.md

 ## Notes

 * This tutorial describes what worked for me, but is no guarantee for others.
 Please use all information at your own risk and without any warranty.
 * Before starting, ensure to create **backups** of your existing repositories.
-There is plenty of information about this, I would recommened to start simple recommended `hotcopy` command, as explained [here](https://tortoisesvn.net/docs/release/TortoiseSVN_en/tsvn-repository-backup.html).
+There is plenty of information about this online.
+I would recommend to start simple with the recommended `hotcopy` command, as explained [here](https://tortoisesvn.net/docs/release/TortoiseSVN_en/tsvn-repository-backup.html).
 * This Docker [image from "elleflorio"](https://github.com/elleFlorio/svn-docker) is no longer maintained.
 * This Docker image contains SVN version 1.9.7 from August 2017, while the latest version 1.14.3 is from December 2023.
 See the [Subversion Release History](https://subversion.apache.org/docs/release-notes/release-history.html).
 * This Docker image contains the Linux Alpine version 3.5.2 from March 2017, while the latest version 3.19.0 is from December 2023.
 See the [Linux Alpine Release History](https://www.alpinelinux.org/posts/).